Craft focus: how to edit your non-fiction

 What is the course about?

-This course is about helping your novel find the best version of itself.
+This course is about helping your non-fiction manuscript find the best version of itself.
 You may be interested in working with a professional editor, or connecting directly with a readership, or you may simply want to understand how to apply a critical eye to your own creation.
 This course will help you understand the different types of edit available to writers, and enable you to apply and practice a key skill from each essential editorial stage to your own work.

 This course will focus on the editing process exclusively.
 It will not cover self-publishing, or submitting work to agents and professional editors.